gentee/eonza-docs/en/scripts/set-variable.md

 * **Lower case**.
 Convert the current string to lower case.
 * **Upper case**.
 Convert the current line to upper case.
 * **Split**.
 Split the value into substrings formed by the separator.
 In the *Parameter* field, specify the separator string.
 If you want to use a space as a separator, specify *#.s#*.
 This function will assign the first substring to the current value and create an object with the same name as the variable name that will contain an array of substrings.
 * **Substring**.
 Take a substring from the current line.
 Specify the offset and length of the substring separated by a colon (offset:length) in the *Parameter* field.
 For example, *10:4*.
 If you want to take a substring from a specified position to the end of the string, then specify only the offset without a colon.
+If the required substring is outside the string, then the substring from the specified offset to the end of the string will be returned.

 * **Current Time**.
 Get the current time in the format specified in the *Parameter* field.
 If it is not specified, the *YYYY/MM/DD HH:mm:ss* format will be used by default.